etclark3/zillow_project/README.md

 # Conclusion and Recommendations:

+### Insights:
+- More than half of the homes in the data were located in Los Angeles County, 10% were in Ventura County

 ### Best predictor features, Using Recursive Feature Elimination (RFE):
-Square footage
+1. Square footage
+2. Number of Bedrooms
-Number of Bedrooms and Bathrooms
+3. Number of Bathrooms
-Location, Location, location... is the most vital aspect for value determination
+4. Location, Location, location... is the most vital aspect for value determination

-Model - The Ordinary Least Squared regression model had the best performance.
+### Model - The Ordinary Least Squared regression model had the best performance.

 - Train:
   - 207,982 RMSE